 - Salt and pepper, to taste

-- 1 cup shredded Mexican cheese (or more as needed (Mexican, Cheddar, Monterey Jack, Mozzarella, etc.)
+- 1 cup shredded cheese of your choice, or more as needed (Mexican, Cheddar, Monterey Jack, Mozzarella, etc.)

 - Heat a large skillet over medium heat.
 Cook protein of your choice in a pan over medium heat until cooked through, about 5 minutes.
 If using meat, be sure to drain most of the grease off the pan.
 Set protein aside in a bowl.